 ESG & Risk Oversight

-Sustainability is a critical business imperative.
-Accountability for our performance starts with our Board and CEO, who provide governance and oversight over our strategy, operations and management.
-As illustrated below, the Executive Leadership Team and the Sustainability Working Group ("SWG") oversee ESG programs and aim to strengthen ESG practices across the enterprise to promote responsible and sustainable growth.
-The SWG is comprised of senior leaders from across Leidos, including customer-facing sustainability experts.
+Accountability for our performance begins with the Leidos Board of Directors and our CEO, who provide governance and oversight over our strategy, operations and management, including ESG efforts.
+The Executive Leadership Team and the Sustainability Working Group (SWG) oversee our ESG programs and aim to strengthen ESG practices across the enterprise to promote responsible and sustainable growth.

 The Board of Directors Role in ESG and Risk